-- The study area has 53.3 acres of land that were identified as potential brownfield sites.
+- The study area has 53.3 acres of land that were identified as suspected brownfields.
 While the sites are not concentrated in one location, many are vacant and underutilized and are located in high impact locations. - There are around 50 acres of underutilized, vacant, and abandoned land dispersed throughout the study area.